yarnpkg/berry/packages/gatsby/content/features/plugnplay.md

 - Perfect optimization of the dependency tree (aka perfect hoisting) and predictable package instantiations.

-- The generated .pnp.cjs file can be committed to your repository as part of the [Zero-Installs](/features/zero-installs) effort, removing the need to run `yarn install` in the first place.
+- The generated `.pnp.cjs` file can be committed to your repository as part of the [Zero-Installs](/features/zero-installs) effort, removing the need to run `yarn install` in the first place.

 - Faster application startup, because the Node resolution doesn't have to iterate over the filesystem hierarchy nearly as much as before (and soon won't have to do it at all!).

+## Initializing PnP

+As we mentioned, Yarn generates a single `.pnp.cjs` file that needs to be installed in your Node environment in order for Node to know where to find the relevant packages.
+This registration is generally transparent: any `node` command run via one of your `scripts` entries will automatically register the `.pnp.cjs` file as a runtime dependency.

+In some particular cases however some small setup may be required:

+- If you need to run an arbitrary Node script from the command line, use `yarn node ...` instead of `node`.
+This will be enough to register the `.pnp.cjs` file as runtime dependency.
+Consider moving it into a `scripts` entry if you find yourself calling this script a lot!

+- If you operate on a system that automatically executes a Node script without you having the opportunity to choose how they are executed (for instance that's what happens with Google Cloud Platform), add `require('./.pnp.cjs').setup()` at the top of your init script.

 ## PnP `loose` mode